embercsi/ember-csi/README.md

 - Make driver more resilient
 - Test driver in Kubernetes
 - Review some of the returned error codes
-- Support volume attributes via cinder volume types
+- Support volume attributes via volume types
 - Look into multi-attaching
 - Support read-only mode
 - Report capacity based on over provisioning values